 Install the base system

 I hope you are already connected to the internet.
-If not, try using a USB dongle or wired internet connection which the Arch installer automatically configures and detect.
-If you do not have a wired connection available, follow this guide to configure a wireless or wifi network using the Arch Linux installer.
+If not, try using a USB dongle or wired internet connection which the Arch installer automatically configures and detects.
+If you do not have a wired connection, follow this guide to configure a wireless or wifi network using the Arch Linux installer.

 Run the below commands in sequence to install the base system in the mounted partition.
 The download size is approx 400 MB.